"My child has autism; do you know of a teacher experienced with autism and music?"

 More and more, there are national, state, and local autism support groups.
 The internet is such a wonderful asset; parents don't have to feel all alone.

-Please visit my other pages with more information about actual teaching techniques that can be useful when teaching children with autism:
+Please visit these other pages with more information about actual teaching techniques that can be useful when teaching children with autism:

 Have you got experiences, insights, knowledge or just plain frustrations to share with others who teach music to these special kids?
 Perhaps you have books, articles, or websites to recommend, techniques you've found helpful, or a success story!
 Every additional bit of information is helpful to those seeking for solutions...